πŸ’° Calculate your AI costsπŸ“… Book a 30-min DemoπŸ“ž Call/text (571) 293-0242

 • OAuth endpoints restrict methods (GET, DELETE) to read-only client operations, leaving creation solely to the managed OAuth flow.

-• MCP endpoints require tenant admin privileges for all create/update/delete operations.
+• MCP endpoints require tenant admin privileges for all create / update / delete operations.

 Extensibility

-Adding a new OAuth provider/service
+Adding a new OAuth provider or service

 1. Seed OauthProvider and OauthService records via the management command.